Anaheim Radiometric Description

 Light Meters / Illuminance Meters

-An Illuminance Meter measures how much a given incident light illuminates a surface, unlike a luminance meter which measures the light being emitted from a particular area.
-That said, many illuminance meters also function as luminance meters given they use certain attachments.
+An Illuminance Meter measures how much a given incident light illuminates a surface, unlike a luminance meter, which measures the light being emitted from a particular area.
+Many illuminance meters do also function as luminance meters given they use certain attachments.

-Illuminance is basically another word for brightness, however the term brightness should not be used for quantitative description therefore we say illuminance.
-Today illuminance meters can effectively measure most types of visible light, however Minolta meters are the only meters that can accurately measure the illuminance of LED light sources.
+Illuminance is basically another word for brightnes.
+However the term brightness should not be used for quantitative description.
+Therefore we say illuminance.
+Today illuminance meters can effectively measure most types of visible light.

 Key Features of Light Meters / Illuminance Meters

 Measuring Modes.
-Current Minolta meters can measure Illuminance, illuminance difference, average illuminance, illuminance ratio, integrated illuminance, and integration time.
-Most other meters can measure in a maximum of five modes and many often require special attachments to measure in certain modes
+Some meters can measure Illuminance, illuminance difference, average illuminance, illuminance ratio, integrated illuminance, and integration time.
+Most other meters can measure in a maximum of five modes and many often require special attachments to measure in certain modes.

 Class L and Precision are the highest classes in each, respectively.
-A higher class translates to greater accuracy, however it will also mean a higher price.
-Minolta meters are typically classified higher than most other meters.
+A higher class translates to greater accuracy.
+However, it will also mean a higher price.

 DIN classes: L, A, B, C